petrirh1/news-aggregator/README.md

 ### Live demo

-App is up and running at [heroku.](https://uutisankka-dev.herokuapp.com/uusimmat)<br>
+App is currently up and running at [heroku.](https://uutisankka-dev.herokuapp.com/uusimmat)<br>
-*It might take a while to spin up, so please wait.*
+*Please note that it might take a while to spin up, so please wait.*